css art

-In today's web design world, you can't impress anyone by just making boxes and textures.
-So I want you to learn something more interesting.
-Which will catch people's eyes.
+Now web design world, you can't impress anyone by just creating boxes and textures, so I want you to learn something more attractive that will catch everyone's eye.
 For that, the topic of our tutorial will be CSS Illustration.
 We will create a complete elephant illustration using only DIV, pseudo-elements, border-radius, transform, and a little animation.
 No SVG or image will be used to create this illustration.

 Such projects are usually of no use in the practical world.
 However, here we will learn to use CSS properties in the right place.
-For example, where to use the pseudo-elements.
-Or to create a cartoon look with border-radius and box-shadow.
-Skip the boring topics like learning, let's have fun with some CSS properties.
+For example, where to use pseudo-elements or create a cartoon look with border-radius and box-shadow.
+Skip the boring learning stuff, and let's have fun with some CSS features.

-Oh!
-You haven't been told before, we created a fox cartoon illustration before this too.
-If you're interested, you can check that out too.
+Oh! you haven't been told before, we create a fox cartoon image.
+If you're interested, you can check it out here.

 HTML:

-Let's start with the HTML code first.
+Let us start by writing the HTML code first.
 In HTML, we will only use the DIV tag.
 We will give each DIV tag a class name.
 The class names will represent the body parts of the elephant character.
-So that we can identify each part separately while writing our CSS properties.
+So that we can identify each part separately when coding CSS properties.

 But we will not only use the div tag for the elephant body parts.
 We use the div tag for the elephant shadow.
 Using a shadow will make the elephant look a little more realistic.